flowmatters/sourceRy/README.md

 ## Deterministic and Stochastic Scenarios

-sourceRy is configured to run a series of deterministic scenarios (defined by sets of values for global expressions), with each scenario run for multiple replicates defined by sampling a different set of global expressions.
+sourceRy is configured to run a series of deterministic scenarios (defined by sets of values for parameters/functions), with each scenario run for multiple replicates defined by sampling a different set of parameters/functions.
 Both the deterministic and the stochastic (monte-carlo) aspects of the scenarios are defined in R, with convenience functions provided for capturing this information is csv files and the like.

 ## Defining the Monte-Carlo Parameters

 Sampling of stochastic parameters happens at runtime by calling a user defined sampling function.
 This sampling function should accept a single parameter, sample_size, through which will be passed the specified number of replicates required.

-The sampling function returns a matrix, with each column representing a sampling parameter and each row representing a replicate.
-The columns should carry the name of the corresponding global expression in the Source model.
+The sampling function should return a matrix, with each column representing a sampling parameter and each row representing a replicate.
+The columns should carry the name of the corresponding function in the Source model.

-The following example is for a single stochastic parameter, to be used with a Source model that defines a $PET_SCALE global expression.
+The following example is for a single stochastic parameter, to be used with a Source model that defines a $PET_SCALE function.
 ```R
 sample_evap <- function(sample_size){
 	PET_SCALE = pmax(rnorm(sample_size,mean=1,sd=0.2),0.0)